Can I Receive Long Term Disability If I Have Cancer?

 Your LTD policy will outline what illnesses are covered; You have the right to a copy of your policy.
 Review your policy and be sure to gather all the necessary documentation for your claim.
 MRI’s, X-rays, biopsies, surgeries, ultrasounds, and CT-scans are a great start to help prove the severity of your case.

 Your cancer treatment could also cause what is termed “late effects.”
 Late effects could be respiratory problems, muscle weakness, bone density weakness, including weakness of tooth enamel and the jaw bone.
 These symptoms can be a case for long term disability benefits as well.

 Working With An Experienced Long Term Disability Insurance Attorney

 An experienced disability attorney can help you gather the necessary medical information needed for your claim.
 They can help you track your deadlines (which are very strict), gather evidence such as medical statements/opinions from your doctors, represent you during a field interview and communicate with the insurance company for you.

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys contact us at 850-308-7833 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If you’d like to speak to one of our Long-Term Disability Insurance Attorneys contact us at (888) 321-8131 to schedule a consultation.
+We can help you evaluate your claim to determine if you qualify for Long-Term Disability Benefits and how to navigate the appeals process.